samachillesx/linux-server-administration/docs/security.md

 # 10. Backup Security

-The project includes a Bash backup script for creating backups of selected server configuration or project files.

-Backups should be protected from unauthorized access because they may contain configuration information or other sensitive data.
+For this project, I created a Bash backup script to make copies of the Nginx configuration files.
+Since these backups may contain configuration details or other sensitive information, I also considered how they should be protected from unauthorized access.

 The backup process should therefore consider: